What personal information do we collect from the people that visit our blog, website or app?

 How do we protect your information?

 We implement a variety of security measures when a user places an order enters, submits, or accesses their information to maintain the safety of your personal information.
-Payment information is not processed automatically and is done manually by our controller Sue Cicerone, firstname.lastname@example.org
+Credit card information is processed via a third-party payment processor and is PCI DSS compliant, if you have any questions please reach out to AIRA Controller, Sue Cicerone, at firstname.lastname@example.org

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when it's release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.